spinningtopsofdoom/clojure-extensibility/extensibility/intro/01-intro.md

 !SLIDE
 ## Bonkonauts

-### A game about astronauts bonking on the head aliens with various implements (bats, oversized hammers, ???).
+### A game about astronauts bonking on the head aliens with various implements (bats, oversized hammers, giant rocks).

 !SLIDE
 # New Feature